Lady Anne Berry: Early life and family

+Horticulture

+After the war her husband bought more land around Rosemoor and established a dairy farm.
+Berry's passion was horses in those days.

 "Lady Anne's initiation into gardening was somewhat akin to the conversion of St. Paul."
-In 1959 Berry stayed in Algeciras, Spain, for two weeks to recuperate from measles.
+In 1959, Berry stayed in Algeciras, Spain, for two weeks to recuperate from measles.
 There she met Collingwood Ingram, a well-known English plantsman, who opened her eyes to the world of plants.
 Collingwood Ingram sent loads of plants to Rosemoor from his own garden in Benenden, Kent.
 This was the start of a marvellous collection.
 In 1960 serious development of the garden started.
 Soon there were other mentors such as Lionel Fortescue (The Garden House at Buckland Monachorum), the Heathcoat-Amory family of Knightshayes Court and others.

 Berry rapidly grew a knowledge on conditions that plants needed.
 Travels to New Zealand and Australia, Papua New Guinea, Japan, North America and temperate South America allowed her to see plants and plant combinations growing in their natural habitats, and gave her opportunities to collect material.

 In the late 1960s she joined the Royal Horticultural Society (RHS).
 Robin Herbert, who later became a president of RHS invited her to join Floral Committee 'B' which judged woody plants and new introductions.
 She was also a founder member of the National Council for the Preservation of Plants and Gardens (NCCPG).